 Thomas Jefferson is credited for writing the Declaration of Independence.
-However the Committee of Five (Benjamin Franklin, John Adams, Thomas Jefferson, Roger Sherman and Robert Livingston) were all involved with the final draft of the Declaration of Independence.
+However, the Committee of Five, our Founding Fathers (Benjamin Franklin, John Adams, Thomas Jefferson, Roger Sherman, and Robert Livingston) were all involved with the final draft of the Declaration of Independence.

 The Declaration of Independence was written during the American Revolutionary War (1775-1783).

 Before the American Revolutionary War, the 13th colonies had freedom, but they were still under British Rule.
 The colonists did not want to follow British laws.
 They wanted to solve their problems and make their laws here.

 The British did not like this.
 They wanted more control over the colonies, so they made new laws.
 The colonists did not like the new rules.
 They were least happy about the Stamp Act.

 Under the Stamp Act, colonists were forced to pay taxes on printed items, including newspapers.
 The colonists protested the Stamp Act.
 In 1767 the Townshend Acts were passed.
 The Townshend Act taxed many items, including tea, paper, glass, lead, and paint, coming to the ports.
 The colonists became angrier.